These days, it does feel like the market for email marketing solutions is pretty saturated.

 Data analysis doesn’t seem to come with any real incremental depth as you move up through the tiers.
 The Enterprise package does offer social media data, which the other tiers don’t.
 This does sound slightly misleading: rather than having anything to do with social media, it will provide you with some social media profiling on your recipients.

 Probably the most common claim of bulk email service providers is how easy they are to use.
 And do you know what?
 They usually are, and Campaign Monitor is no exception to this.

 When you log in, it invites you to get straight in and start designing an email.
 The templates are a useful guide to the finished product you could be sending: it really is as easy as swapping out their content for your own.
 The instructions are clear, concise and friendly, without being patronizing.

 Honestly, I think it might be impossible to make a mistake with this.
 The template designs are best practice for email marketing, for a contemporary, mobile-optimized delivery.

 The inbox preview function on the higher tiers are a super-useful feature though.
 Traditionally, email marketers will create the email, send a test to themselves, to their Outlook in the office, to their Gmail account, and check it on their desktop and their phone.

 The inbox preview eliminates that: simply click through the views and you know what amends you’ll need to make.

 The spam testing that works alongside the inbox preview is an interesting one.
 Competitors offer spam testing as standard, with big red alerts to tell you if there’s something causing concern.

-One shortcoming of this review, that I would love to investigate further, is the human-interaction that’s part of the Unlimited and Premier versions.
+One shortcoming of this review, that I would love to investigate further, is the human-interaction that’s part of the Unlimited and Premier versions which goes above the standard automation features offered by most competitors.
 I’d especially love to find out more about the access you’re given to a deliverability expert, and the kind of enlightenment they might provide.